operate-first/continuous-deployment/docs/downstream/odh-install-crc.md

 `oc apply -f examples/argocd-cluster-binding.yaml`

-Then you need to change the `dev-cluster` to include all projects/namespace.
+Then you need to change the `dev-cluster-spec` to include all projects/namespace.
 (This is done by actually removing the value of `namespace`).

 ```bash
 oc patch secret dev-cluster-spec -n aicoe-argocd-dev --type='json' -p="[{'op': 'replace', 'path': '/data/namespaces', 'value':''}]"